dstar4138/erlam/README.md

     Res: 55
     $ ./bin/reportgen pfib-erlam_sched_global.log

-The report generator uses the R to perform the analysis and chart generation.
+The report generator uses the R language to perform analysis and chart gen.
 You will need the `ggplot2`, `reshape2`, and `RColorBrewer` packages to take advantage of the report generator.
 Note adding `--png` to the `reportgen` call will generate PNG's instead of a PDF (you can also export jpegs, bmps, and